“Why Don’t People Like Me?” 35 Tips If You Worry This Is You

 1. You’re constantly negative.

 Negativity can be like a rain cloud that follows you around, dampening the spirits of those nearby.
 If you’re the type who always sees the glass as half-empty, it’s important to recognize that constant negativity can repel people.
-While it’s perfectly normal to have bad days and express your frustrations, dwelling on the negative can be exhausting for others.
+While it’s perfectly normal to have bad days and express your frustrations, dwelling on the negative can be exhausting for everyone around you.

 2. You’re completely self-centered.